holographicSol/OmegaFindv2/README.md

     For now just know the LOWER the CMAX the MORE potential processes will be active during scanning which will be potentially much more CPU intensive.

+    [ BMAX ]
+    Buffer max.
+OmegaFindv2 is reading files to ascertain what the files are during various scan techniques.
+BMAX specifies how many bytes of each file to read.
+    If you have very large files on the system then be careful increasing BMAX, while also considering that BMAX minium should be at least 2048 Bytes.

 Help: